Flixbus at Stuttgart Airport (Photo: Stuttgart Airport).

 From a departure delay of at least 120 minutes or if the trip is canceled completely, Passengers have the right to alternative transport at the earliest possible date.
 Alternatively, you can request a full refund of the ticket price you paid.
 It should also be noted that the rules regarding the 250 kilometers or planned travel time of at least three hours are relevant.
 In addition, travelers are entitled to a maximum of two nights in a hotel, which may cost a maximum of 80 euros per night.
 Snacks and drinks must also be provided.

-Important: The EU regulation stipulates that bus companies must explicitly inform travelers about their passenger rights.
-It is not enough to mention this in the “small print” when booking or to hide it somewhere on the homepage.
-Rather, companies must explicitly inform their passengers, especially in the event of delays and/or cancellations.
-This can be done via email, text message or handing out flyers.
-Oral information from the bus driver or staff at bus stations is also permitted, provided it is clearly perceptible.
-If the bus company does not comply with this obligation, passengers will have to pay Additionally, you are entitled to a refund of 50 percent of the ticket price paid.
+Important: The EU regulation stipulates that bus companies must explicitly inform passengers about their passenger rights.
+It is not enough to mention these in the “small print” when booking or to hide them somewhere on the homepage.
+Rather, companies must explicitly inform their passengers in the event of delays and/or cancellations.
+This can be done by email, SMS or by handing out flyers.
+Oral information by the bus driver or staff at bus stations is also permitted, provided that it is clearly perceptible.
+If the bus company does not comply with this obligation, passengers have Additionally, you are entitled to a refund of 50 percent of the ticket price paid.

 Asserting passenger rights and tips